w3c/ServiceWorker/implementation_considerations.md

 #### Strategies

-  * _Prune the navigation match list based on `onfetch` handlers_
+  * _*Prune the navigation match list based on `onfetch` handlers*_.
-  * _Warn SW authors that use APIs which would need corresponding handlers which are not registered_.
+  * _*Warn SW authors that use APIs which would need corresponding handlers which are not registered*_.
 E.g., a call to `navigator.requestSync()` against a SW that doesn't include an `onsync` handler isn't likely to be what the author meant to do.

 ### Startup _Matters_